Skip to content

 The St. Simons Lighthouse Museum stands overlooking the picturesque landscape.
 The lighthouse itself, with its towering presence and distinctive black-and-white stripes, is a testament to the island’s maritime significance.

-Maritime Center and Coastal Georgia Historical Society
+Maritime Centre and Coastal Georgia Historical Society

 Natural Wonders and Outdoor Adventures